Medical Student Summer Research Fellowship in Psychiatry at Columbia University

 About

 In 2016 the Psychiatry Department at Columbia University started the Dr. June Jackson Christmas Medical Student Summer Fellowship for medical students completing their first year of medical school.
 The fellowship aims to expose students who belong to historically underrepresented groups to the breadth of career opportunities in psychiatry.
 Since 2017, we expanded this effort to include a summer research track.
 Students will be assigned to work with a research mentor while gaining broad exposure to a wide range of research opportunities in psychiatry.
-This year, the program will provide a stipend of $5,600 for the 8-week research program
+The program will provide a stipend of $5,600 for the 8-week research program.

 Eligibility